jonaschoi/se-projects/docker-demos/README.md

 	- `docker-compose down`
 3. Shutdown and reset the bundle
 	- `docker-compose down -v`
 	- This deletes any volumes that are created for the bundle.
 On next startup, the MySQL will reimport, thus reverting to the original state.
+There is no going back if you do this, so make sure you really want to delete all the additional data.

+### Deploying a Plugin
+1. A directory called `deploy` will be created.
+Simply copy your plugin into that directory.